BashCo/RunTheNumbers/README.md

       "total_amount": 18459823.37870112
     }

 See that `total_amount` line?
-You just verified exactly how many bitcoin exist right now!
+You just verified exactly how many bitcoin exist right now! ([Why isn't it a nice round number?](https://bitcoin.stackexchange.com/questions/38994/will-there-be-21-million-bitcoins-eventually/38998#38998))

 Take a screenshot of the output and post your results to social media using the [#RunTheNumbers](https://twitter.com/search?q=%23RunTheNumbers&src=typed_query&f=live) hashtag to compare the output of your node with that of your friends' nodes.